SELL WITH US

 Thank you for your interest in selling your products at our Market!

 We accept applications every year prior to the end of February for the following summer, fall, and winter markets.
-To apply, please read through the guidelines below and submit the form at the bottom of the page to email@example.com.
+Please read through the guidelines below and submit the form at the bottom of the page to email@example.com.

 To sell at the Market, a vendor MUST meet the following qualifications: